wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 > This endpoint's base URL will vary depending on whether you are using a custom authorization server or not.
 For more information, see [Composing Your Base URL](#composing-your-base-url).

-(jakub.todo Doesn't have a description)
+Returns any claims for the currently logged-in user, as per the [OIDC userinfo spec](http://openid.net/specs/openid-connect-core-1_0.html#UserInfo).

 You must include the `access_token` returned from the [authorization endpoint](#authorize) as an authorization header parameter.

-This endpoint complies with the [OIDC userinfo spec](http://openid.net/specs/openid-connect-core-1_0.html#UserInfo).

 #### Request Example
 {:.api .api-request .api-request-example}